<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 Both new and used property can qualify.
 Used property generally qualifies if it wasn’t:

-Generally, interior improvements to nonresidential property excluding elevators, escalators, interior structural framework, and building expansion — qualifies for bonus depreciation.
-Taxpayers should ensure they maximize deductions for eligible QIP placed in service, as it remains a valuable tax-saving opportunity.
+Generally, interior improvements to nonresidential property (excluding elevators, escalators, interior structural framework, and building expansion) qualifies for bonus depreciation.
+Businesses should carefully track QIP placements in service, as bonus depreciation continues to offer substantial savings here.

 Buildings themselves aren’t eligible for bonus depreciation, with their useful life of 27.5 (residential) or 39 (commercial) years, but cost segregation studies can help businesses identify components that might be.